Newborn Sleep- The Fourth Trimester

 • Learn to accept short and long naps during the first few months.
 Naps don’t fully develop until somewhere between 6-9 months of age so being flexible will help you as sleep develops and matures.

-• Practice putting your baby down to sleep drowsy but awake one time a day.
+• When possible, practice putting your baby down to sleep drowsy but awake one time a day.
 Be there and support your baby as they are learning and practicing these new sleep skills.

 When should I sleep train my baby?